danieldynesius/covid/README.md

 <br>

 The Heuristic of the Swedish Cut-off Value of 10 and above indicated as "high transmission" (red).
+(EDIT 2024-12-11: Equivalent value of 10 in new source file scale is 660 000)
 ![Trendline Viz](docs/se_uppsala_c19_first_recorded_peak.png)
 <br><br><br>